Scrutiny on OPNsense (S.M.A.R.T Monitoring)

 Hopefully someone else finds this guide useful, since monitoring your drives on OPNsense is a very good idea and Scrutiny is good way to central all the monitoring/reporting to one place.

-One thought on “Scrutiny on OPNsense (S.M.A.R.T Monitoring)
+2 thoughts on “Scrutiny on OPNsense (S.M.A.R.T Monitoring)

 Leave a Reply